mzabrams/fars_cleaner/paper.md

 within the subset of years requested, converting numerical values to categorical text fields.
 This reduces the burden on researchers seeking to utilize the FARS dataset.

+# Statement of need

+The FARS dataset is in constant flux, placing a large burden on researchers seeking to conduct analyses of vehicle safety trends over many decades.
+This package simplifies the data intake and pre-processing process, leaving researchers with prepared pandas dataframes ready for any analysis with the FARS data.
+This package is similar in concept to the `stats-19` R package by
+@Lovelace2019, but is developed for the US crash database.

+`fars_cleaner` has been used in double-pair analyses of male and female relative fatality risk [@ircobi2020; @WCB2022], as well as a matched study with multiple cause of death data in the US [@ircobi2022].

 ## Usage

 ### Downloading FARS data